-Senate Bill 923 would amend the Michigan Penal Code to prohibit a person from doing any of the following, whether or not the person received money or other valuable consideration for doing so:
+Except as provided below, the bill would prohibit a person from doing any of the following, whether or not the person received money or other valuable consideration for doing so:

-- -- Transferring or attempting to transfer the legal or physical custody of a child with the intent to permanently divest a parent of parental responsibility, except by order of a court of competent jurisdiction. - -- Arranging for or assisting in the permanent transfer, adoption, adoptive placement, or any other permanent physical placement of a child, except for the performance of adoption activities under Public Act 116 of 1973 (which provides for the licensure and regulation of child care organizations) in the performance of the person's duties. - -- Assisting, aiding, abetting, or conspiring in the commission of an act described in the provisions above.
+- -- Transferring or attempting to transfer the legal or physical custody of a child with the intent to permanently divest a parent of parental responsibility, except by order of a court of competent jurisdiction. - -- Arranging for or assisting in the permanent transfer, adoption, adoptive placement, or any other permanent physical placement of a child, except for the performance of adoption activities under Public Act 116 of 1973, in the performance of the person's duties. - -- Assisting, aiding, abetting, or conspiring in the commission of an act described in the provisions above.